Department of Urban Planning and Policy

 UPP 462.
 Intermediate GIS for Planning and Policy.
 3 or 4 hours.

 To reinforce and expand on topics taught in UPP 461 and introduce more advanced features of GIS and its applications to urban planning and policy.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
 Extensive computer use required.
-Prerequisite(s): Junior standing or above; and approval of the deparment.
-Priority registration will be given to students admitted to the campus certificate program in Geospatial Analysis and Visualization.
+Prerequisite(s): Grade of C or better in UPP 461; and junior standing or above; or consent of the instructor.
+Priority registration will be given to students admitted to the campus Certificate in

 UPP 463.
 Complexity-based Models for Planning and Policy.
 3 or 4 hours.